Harmoni Discover lets you find stories in data faster by profiling the groups that matter and comparing them with

 Discover will present a table view with the variables that most distinguish your chosen group from the rest at the top.
-It also sorts the groups across the table so that those (brands, say) that are most similar to the one you’ve chosen are closest and the ones that are most different are furthest away.
+It also sorts the groups across the table so that those (brands, say) that are most similar to the one you’ve chosen are closest and the most different ones are furthest away.

 How does Discover work?

 Discover works by performing a series of statistical tests on each descriptor, comparing the cell value for each group with the value for those, not in the group (the rest).
 These values are compared using Bayesian Statistics to calculate the probability that the group value is greater (or lower) than the rest values.

 In the table, the descriptor values are ranked by the probabilities of the cells in the target group (which will be shown in the first column (next to the Total column).
 The descriptors for the target group that have the highest probability of being greater than the rest appear at the top of the table.
 The discover descriptors’ ranking is determined by comparing the Target group with the Rest value (all other groups minus the Target group).
 Similarly, descriptors for the target group which have lower probabilities of being higher than the Rest appear at the bottom of the table.
 Descriptors with average probabilities of being greater appear midway down the table, but these will be suppressed for tables with many descriptors.
 Note that the Total column displays the average across all the groups, while the ranking compares the Target group to the Rest.